 Superkarts are karts used for racing on relatively long karting circuits.
 Superkarts usually have 250cc 2-stroke engines.
 Highly popular in Europe and Australia, superkart racing is the step to bridge the gap between high-level karting and professional car racing.

-They’re built using specially made and designed chassis; longer than a sprint kart by a fair margin, complete with bodywork.
+They’re built using specially made and designed chassis.
+They’re longer than a sprint kart by a fair margin, complete with bodywork.
 The most popular iterations worldwide are the 250cc 2-stroke engines, typically taken from motorcycle road-racing and tuned.

-Due to how high the torque of a 2-stroke engine is at the 250cc displacement, superkarts have to possess a shifting feature.
+Due to how high the torque of a 2-stroke engine is at the 250cc displacement, superkarts need a gear shifter.
 Typically, people use sequential shifters to maximize speed and quick lap times.
-Manual shifting is slower and clunkier, after all.

 The bodywork is semi-enclosed and shaped purposefully for aerodynamics, assisting in the scary levels of speed a superkart can reach.
-It also has front and rear disc brakes as some of the heaviest components of the build, to make sure it has the proper stopping power!
-Otherwise, the build is very reminiscent of sprint karts; as lightweight as physically possible.
+They also have front and rear disc brakes as some of the heaviest components of the build, to make sure it has enough stopping power.

-It’s due to the unique build and composition of superkarts that they can reach their top speed of 150mph, more than the engine alone providing access to that threshold.
+It’s due to the unique build and shape of superkarts that they can reach their top speed of about 150 mph, rather than the large engine alone.
 Nevertheless, the modified motorcycle engines are pretty beastly in and of themselves!

-Honda and Yamaha are very popular in go-karting overall, with the engine manufacturers having multiple differently displaced models throughout all series.
-Everything from 50cc all the way through to superkart 250cc!
-This reliable and even spread of engines that are loved in motorsports makes them favorite choices in superkart building.
+Honda and Yamaha are very popular in go-karting overall, with the engine manufacturers producing multiple models each throughout all series.
+Their reliable and powerful engines that are loved in many motorsports makes them top choices in superkart building.

-The BRC250 is a specially modified engine taken from karts; essentially a mixture of a lot of different parts and components.
-Although it can be considered a Frankenstein creation, it’s a reliable and kart-friendly design which a lot of kart racers will be familiar with.
+The BRC250 is a specially modified engine taken from karts.
+Although it can be considered a Frankenstein creation, it’s a reliable and kart-friendly design, which a lot of kart racers will be familiar with.
 People new to superkarts often try their hand with this engine first.